 Tick the Show Icon button and set the icon to w:thermometer.

 If your account has an active Adafruit IO Plus subscription, you can optionally add a header image to customize your dashboard.

-Download the image by clicking the button below and save it somewhere safe on your computer.
+Download the image by right-clicking the button below and saving it to your computer.